-- developing and implementing activities in families and communities that prevent children's initial and repeated exposure to violence. - advancing scientific inquiry into the cases and characteristics of childhood exposure to violence and supporting education and outreach efforts to improve understanding. - improving systems and services that identify and assist youth and families who have been impacted by violence to reduce trauma, build resilience, and promote healing.
+- developing and implementing activities in families and communities that prevent children's initial and repeated exposures to violence. - advancing scientific inquiry on the causes and characteristics of childhood exposure to violence and supporting education and outreach efforts to improve understanding. - improving systems and services that identify and assist youth and families who have been impacted by violence to reduce trauma, build resilience, and promote healing. - creating a national dialogue on children's exposure to violence, raising awareness of the issue, and creating policy recommendations that lead to system improvement.